Assessing the Risk and Potential of Corteva Inc.'s (CTVA) Stock

 UBS gave a rating of “Neutral” to CTVA, setting the target price at $73 in the report published on November 16th of the previous year.

-Volatility was left at 2.45%, however, over the last 30 days, the volatility rate increased by 2.77%, as shares sank -4.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.31% upper at present.
+Volatility was left at 2.46%, however, over the last 30 days, the volatility rate increased by 2.80%, as shares sank -8.29% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.34% lower at present.

-During the last 5 trading sessions, CTVA fell by -5.11%, which changed the moving average for the period of 200-days by -3.64% in comparison to the 20-day moving average, which settled at $61.70.
-In addition, Corteva Inc. saw 2.01% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CTVA fell by -4.94%, which changed the moving average for the period of 200-days by -9.46% in comparison to the 20-day moving average, which settled at $61.13.
+In addition, Corteva Inc. saw -3.10% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading